ChristopherRC/www.ccadb.org/cas/incident-report.md

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" on this page are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+### Why is public Incident Reporting considered important?

+The public incident reporting process is important because it promotes continuous improvement, information sharing, and highlights opportunities to define and adopt improved practices, policies, and controls.
+Together, these activities help build a more secure web.

 ### Who can submit an Incident Report?
 Anyone should feel encouraged to submit an Incident Report that’s founded upon credible and well-substantiated evidence.